How to Avoid a Mandatory Minimum Sentence in a Federal Case?

 In addition to an agreement and intent to commit a crime, the conspirator must take an overt act to further the conspiracy.
 In federal court, the indictment will list the specific overt acts that every scheme member is alleged to have undertaken.

-These crucial “steps” could be a direct action, such as showing up at the drug deal or selling the narcotics.
-It could also include an indirect effort, such as providing another member of the conspiracy with the necessary information or assistance to further the success of the drug conspiracy.
+These crucial “steps” could involve direct action, such as showing up at the drug deal or selling the narcotics.
+They could also include indirect effort, such as providing another member of the conspiracy with the necessary information or assistance to further the drug conspiracy's success.

 What Are the Penalties for a Federal Drug Conspiracy?